 - For questions about instruction, please contact Spencer Jardine, Coordinator of Instruction, at (208) 282-5609.

-First, check the Instruction Calendars to see if either classroom is available on the day you would like to hold your class.
+First, check the Instruction Calendar links below to see if a Library classroom is available on the day you would like to hold your class.
 Please submit instruction requests at least seven days before the needed instruction.

 Second, fill out and submit one of the following forms.
 Instruction requests will be processed as soon as possible.
 Email email@example.com, call the Instruction Scheduler (282-3250), or talk with the Coordinator of Instruction (282-5609) if you have any questions or concerns regarding your request.

 Library Instruction Ideas